JayCod3r/sc-takehome/README.md

 I added an error handler as it was only passing back nil and wasn't utilising that return variable so I added one in to show where there error may occur.

 //

 **Testing**
 I tried to implement tests but this section currently is a WIP
 //

 **Component 2**
+I completed my pagination in the Folders.go folder.
 Steps to get my Function working
 Rename GetAllFolders to GetAllFolders1
 Rename Pagination to GetAllFolders